About the FdSc Software Development (recruiting for September 2021) programme

 With this demand for fast thinking and fresh coders it is important for students new to programming to have a higher understanding of coding practices and frameworks than ever before.
 Software development skills to meet business requirements are now compulsory at all levels, not just project managers and lead developers.

-the Institute will also encourage applications from non-traditional learners who lack formal academic qualifications.
+The TEC Partnership will also encourage applications from non-traditional learners who lack formal academic qualifications for the standard entry route.
 All such non-traditional applicants will be interviewed, set an appropriate piece of work (a research based written assignment investigating a current topic within the digital technologies sector), asked to provide evidence of relevant digital product development and a judgement made taking into account their academic potential and relevant experience.

 What you will learn

 All Levels will incorporate systems analysis and database design, full software development workflow including planning and deployment, making use of frameworks, IDEs and repositories while also maintaining version histories.
 UX/GUI design will also be a key feature of the programme with students considering principles of ‘Human Computer Interaction’ (HCI) and the importance of a positive user experience in the design and development of software interfaces and features.